Efficient kernel-based variable selection with sparsistency: An extension: interaction selection

-\end{theorem} Theorem \ref{inter:thm5} shows that the proposed interaction selection algorithm can exactly detect the interaction structure with probability tending to 1.
-It is clear that the algorithm can be extended to detect higher-order interaction effects, which is of particular interest in some real applications (Ritchie et al., 2001, \cite{Ritchie2001}).
+\end{theorem} Theorem \ref{inter:thm5} shows that the proposed interaction selection method can exactly detect the interaction structure with probability tending to 1.
+Note that this result is established without requiring the strong heredity assumption, which is often assumed by the existing parametric interaction selection methods \cite{Choi2010, Hao2014}.
+It is also clear that the proposed method can be extended to detect higher-order interaction effects, which is of particular interest in some real applications \cite{Ritchie2001}.